smchrist/FlowSyncEMS/README.md

 ## Contact

-Visit [AstraCogni.com](https://www.astracogni.com) for updates, demonstrations, and more information about FlowSyncEMS.
+Comming soon - Visit [AstraCogni.com](https://www.astracogni.com) for updates, demonstrations, and more information about FlowSyncEMS.